esdeath28/travel-go/README.md

     ```
     python manage.py runserver
     ```
-**Note**: You can take a look into my dependency tree for more clarifications in case of dependencies installation error.
+**Remarks**: You can take a look into my dependency tree for more clarifications in case of dependencies installation error.

 ```
 cattrs==23.2.3